 They can be confusing and frustrating because they don’t actually give you any information.

 All they tell you is that something is wrong.

-You know you need an OBD2 scanner to read the code, but shopping for a scanner can be just as confusing.
+You know you need an on-board diagnostic scan tool to read the code, but shopping for a scanner can be just as confusing.

 There are inexpensive handheld devices, pricey professional equipment, and all kinds of options in between.

 Which one is right for you?